ChristianRomo37/ChristianRomo37/README.md

 I recently graduated from Full Sail University with a Bachelors in Game Development and have 2 years of coding experience.
 I'm experinced in Unity and Unreal and look foward to doing many more projects.
 Currently I'm working on a solo project in Unity and a team project in Unreal.
 When I'm not working on either project I'm playing games or enjoying my time rock climbing.
 - I'm currently based in WinterPark, Fl
 - Best way to contack me is christian.workuse@gmail.com
-- If you care to look at my resume here is the most up to date version [Christian Romo Resume.zip](https://github.com/ChristianRomo37/ChristianRomo37/files/15068333/Christian.Romo.Resume.zip)
+- If you care to look at my resume here is the most up to date version [ChristianRomoResume.pdf](https://github.com/user-attachments/files/15667510/ChristianRomoResume.pdf)

  ### Skills